-If you want to know more about more about backing up your data or other technology issues, I can be contacted at (917) 572-3468 or email me at firstname.lastname@example.org
+If you have additional questions about computer safety or any other technology questions, I can be reached at (917) 572-3468 or email me at firstname.lastname@example.org

 Feel free to join the conversation and post comments and questions on my Facebook page at Computer Concierge NY LLC .
-There also are tips there to better use your computer, smartphone, iPad and other technology you may have or are thinking of buying.
+There also are tips there to improve your computer skills to better use your computer, smartphone, iPad and other technology you may have or are thinking of buying.

 Computer Concierge NY LLC provides expert computer and technology services in the Queens, NY area.
-This includes Albertson, Bayside, Bayside Hills, Bay Terrace, Bellerose, College Point, Douglaston, Floral Park, Flushing, Forest Hills, Great Neck, Jamaica Estates, Kew Gardens, Kings Point, Lake Success, Manhasset, Mineola, Munsey Park, New Hyde Park, North Hills, North Shore Towers, Oakland Gardens, Plandome, Rego Park, Roslyn, The Bay Club, Thomaston, University Gardens, Williston Park, Whitestone and Other Areas in the Bayside NY vicinity.
+This includes Albertson, Bayside, Bayside Hills, Bay Terrace, Bellerose, College Point, Douglaston, Flushing, Forest Hills, Great Neck, Jamaica Estates, Kew Gardens, Lake Success, Manhattan, Mineola, New Hyde Park, North Hills, North Shore Towers, Oakland Gardens, Plandome, Rego Park, Roslyn, The Bay Club, Thomaston, Williston Park, Whitestone and Other Areas in the Bayside and Forest Hills NY vicinity.
 Our web services are provided worldwide.